This video compares in detail the iO9 vs the 9900 only.

 At the end of the 20 or 30 seconds, the brush motors pauses.
 This changes the sound of the brush and the brushing sensation, this is your cue to move to the next section.

 At the end of the cleaning cycle, the same thing happens.
 But, the 9900 has a power off feature, which makes it very clear the cleaning cycle is complete.
-The iO Series 9 continues to function, relying on you to turn the brush off.
+The iO Series 9 and 10 continues to function, relying on you to turn the brush off.
 It will power off after 5 minutes, but you don’t need to brush for this length of time.

 A point to note is that this pacer is disabled with the iO when used at the same time as the app.